daniloderosa/ddr-site/exampleSite/content/blog/theoffice.md

   Ok, as you’ve probably guessed if you’re a fan of the series, Michael speaks *a lot*.
-Almost 1 line every 3 is said by the World best boss (😉).
+Almost 1 line every 3 is said by the World's best boss (😉).
 Andy is the character with most lines in season 8, which is reasonable since he becomes the regional manager.